terminalnode/scripts/general/README.md

 ## Ruby
 Scrits written in Ruby.
 Ruby is amazing, we should use ruby for everything.

+* `batchrename` (unfinished) is tool for batch renaming files using regexps and naming patterns.
 * `decimal_time` output the current time in decimal time (sometimes called metric time), that is with 10 hours in a day and 100 minutes in an hour.
 * `editorrenamer` is a tool for batch renaming files using the users